 Ham Ninh village

-Ham Ninh is one of the oldest villages on Phu Quoc.
+Ham Ninh is one of the oldest villages in Phu Quoc.
 Diving for pearls and sea cucumbers and fishing has traditionally been the main source of income for most locals, however, tourism also created lots of jobs in recent years.

-Ham Ninh is a great place to eat seafood (boiled crabs are a local specialty) and to watch hustle and bustle at Bai Vong port, a long pier stretching far into the sea.
+Ham Ninh is a great place to eat fresh seafood (boiled crabs are a local specialty) and to watch hustle and bustle at Bai Vong port, a long pier stretching far into the sea.

 Drinks at Kiki Coconut Resort